isatkaus/nrel-datasets/README.md

+# HSDS setup

-### to get NREL WTK, NSRDB, Sup3rCC, etc. dada using HSDS on local machine via rex and h5pyd
+### to get NREL WTK, NSRDB, Sup3rCC, etc. data from AWS we need HSDS and nrel-rex python package

 ### instructions on setting up HSDS are taken/adjusted from